brettybop/mlb-moneyball-bi-analytics/README.md

 3. **Player-level “Value Hunter”:**
    Which hitters deliver the most production for the least salary in a given season?

-This report is backed by a local PostgreSQL warehouse; refresh is demonstrated locally and published as a portfolio artifact:

 **VISIT LINK BELOW TO VISIT PUBLIC VERSION OF THE DASHBOARD**
 ```